anthonydgallo/AuthenticGrowth/_posts/2020-07-08-magicmind-co.markdown

 categories:
   - Personal Growth
 tags: null
+published: true
 ---
 Over the years I've tried a lot of different supplements.
+MagicMind is the latest brain booster I've been enjoying during WFH quarantine.

 I'm a bio-hacker at heart and I've grown through seeing and becoming aware of how vitamins and nutrients affect my mind.